 In turn, this will cause the largest environmental spill and disaster in all of BC history, as those fracking poisons in turn leech into and pollute all of the fresh ground water throughout the entire area.
 Unfortunately, the pollution will not just stop there.
 Eventually follow the water table all the way to the sea, as the massive invisible toxic spill expands without any way to stop, or even curtail it.
 And sadly, the government of British Columbia not only sanctions this disastrous spill, it heavily financially subsidizes it to the tune of billions of dollars.

-On an even larger scale, even as this is being written international corporations are aggressively colluding with traitorous politicians worldwide to pass the disastrous Trans Pacific Partnership Bill, which will strip Canadians of virtually every right that its courageous veterans fought and died for.
-The TPP will cause Canada the loss of well over a million jobs in the next decade alone, and and will allow global entities to exploit the nation’s resources without obligation or restriction, while legislatively enshrining into law the right for foreign governments and corporations to imprison or kill any and all Canadians who threaten or interfere with their very anti-Canadian activities.
+On an even larger scale, even as this is being written international corporations are aggressively colluding with traitorous politicians worldwide to pass the disastrous Trans Pacific Partnership Bill, designed to strip Canadians of virtually every right that its courageous veterans fought and died for.
+The TPP will cause Canada the loss of well over a million jobs in the next decade alone, and and will allow global entities to exploit the nation’s resources without obligation or restriction.
+All while legislatively enshrining into law the right for foreign governments and corporations to imprison or kill any and all Canadians who threaten or interfere with their very anti-Canadian activities.

-Canadians would be wise to take the issue of the sale of Canadian land to foreign interests to the offices of their politicians, and demand that they protect the sovereignty of Canada, instead of protecting the profitability of outside interests.
-It’s a new world, and there is becoming less and less of it available to provide for more and more people.
+Canadians would be wise to take the issue of the sale of Canadian land to foreign interests to the offices of their politicians, and demand that they protect the sovereignty of Canada instead of protecting the profitability of outside interests.
+It’s a new world, and there’s becoming less and less of it available to provide food for more and more people.
 Canada needs to take immediate action to protect itself, while there is still anything left worth protecting, and needs to rid itself of the mindset that selling off its assets is in any way in it’s best interests.
-That mindset is much like Canadians burning the siding from their houses to keep warm; ultimately leaving them with no shelter, and no way to stay warm.
-Wake up Canada, before it’s too late, eh.
+In fact, the the sale of Canadian land to foreign interests is much like Canadians burning the siding from their houses to keep warm; ultimately leaving them with no shelter, and no way to stay warm.
+Wake up Canada, before it’s too late, eh!